Blog / May 2026 · Phil Bool

 Close-up of Soundlink wire in the Clear Wave, highlighting the fine supple construction

-Many tonearms use enamelled copper litz with a silk or textile sleeve.
-The silk feels reassuringly robust and offers a certain mechanical damping character — some listeners describe it as slightly soft or forgiving.
+Many tonearms use enamelled copper litz under a silk or textile sleeve.
+The silk adds mechanical damping, and some listeners like the slightly soft, forgiving character that comes with it.

 Image description